flipcoder/couchmode/README.md

 # Couch Mode

-App Launcher for Raspberry PIs and Linux HTPCs
+Modern Homescreen for Raspberry PIs and Linux HTPCs.

 I just started this project, so don't expect much yet!